MacTynow/kafka-manager-chart/README.md

 cluster add requests from a `alpine-curl` image.
 Helm won't exit before the `post-install` job succeeded.

+If you are running into an `Error: timed out waiting for the condition`, this probably mean that the `kafka-manager` deployment isn't healthy, thus preventing the hook termination.

 ### Accessing the application

 Once the chart is deployed, it will give you some informations on how to access your application: